-2. Limitation on investment in Mainland China
+2. Limitation on investment in Mainland China:

-Accumulated Investment in Mainland China as of December 31, 2019 (Note4) Investment Amounts Authorized by Investment Commission, MOEA (Note4) \ (Note6) \ (Note7) Upper Limit on Investment (Note5)
+Accumulated Investment in Mainland China as of December 31, 2020 (Note 4) Investment Amounts Authorized by Investment Commission, MOEA (Note 4) (Note 6) (Note 7) Upper Limit on Investment (Note 5) 203,301 (USD 7,131,356) 516,889 (USD 18,131,356) 1,401,130

-214,697 545,863

-(USD 7,131,356) (USD 18,131,356) 1,265,398

-(Note 1) Ways to invest in Mainland China:
+(Note 1): Ways to invest in Mainland China:

 - 1. Indirect investment in Mainland China company through the company established in a third region. - 2.
-Indirect investment in Mainland China company through Mainland China company. - (Note 2) The amount of the net income (losses) and the investee company carrying value as of December 31, 2019 were recognized by the investment through subsidiaries established in a third region or Mainland China. - (Note 3) Recognized share of associates and joint ventures accounted for using the equity method: - 1.
-The financial statements of the investee company were reviewed by the company's auditor. - 2.
-Others - (Note 4) Translated using the ending rate on December 31, 2019, which was USD: NTD = 1:30.106 - (Note 5) The limit was the higher of 60% of the Company's net worth or NTD 80 million dollars. - (Note 6) Of which USD 1,000,000 was the investment in the dissolved subsidiary at Hangzhou.
-Due to operating losses, the investment has been completely lost and cannot be remitted; Of which USD 757,756 was the investment in the dissolved subsidiary at Zhejiang. - (Note 7) The Company increases investment in Mainland China(WIBJ) by USD 11,000,000 through the Company established in a third region(WIBI), and the investment has been authorized by Investment Commission, MOEA. - (Note 8) The aforementioned inter company transactions have been eliminated in the consolidated financial statements.
+Indirect investment in Mainland China company through Mainland China company. - (Note 2): The amount of the net income (losses) and the investee company carrying value as of December 31, 2020 were recognized by the investment through subsidiaries established in a third region or Mainland China. - (Note 3): The financial statements of the investee company were audited by the Company auditor. - (Note 4): Translated using the ending rate on December 31, 2020, which was USD: NTD = 1:28.508. - (Note 5): The limit was the higher of 60% of the Company's net worth or NTD 80 million dollars. - (Note 6): Of which USD 1,000,000 was the investment in the dissolved subsidiary at Hangzhou.
+Due to operating losses, the investment has been completely lost and cannot be remitted; Of which USD 757,756 was the investment in the dissolved subsidiary at Zhejiang. - (Note 7): The Company increases investment in Mainland China (WIBJ) by USD 11,000,000 through the Company established in a third region (WIBI), and the investment has been authorized by Investment Commission, MOEA. - (Note 8): The aforementioned inter company transactions have been eliminated in the consolidated financial statements.

-3. Significant transactions
+3. Significant transactions:

-For the year ended December 31, 2019, the significant transactions of the entities in China, which were eliminated in the preparation of consolidated financial statements, are disclosed in "Information on significant transactions".
+For the year ended December 31, 2020, the significant transactions of the entities in China, which were eliminated in the preparation of consolidated financial statements, are disclosed in "Information on significant transactions".